Our story begins at the end.

 “We often remember our firsts,” says camp chaplain Phil Weiss, “and this camp is designed to make these firsts great memories for life.”

-“I thought it might be just camping with some archery and BB guns,” she says.
+“I thought it might be just camping,” she says.
 “It was so much more.”

 Like the obstacle course — Kevin’s favorite.
 He went over, around and under objects.
 He ran, climbed, threw and jumped.
 He burned a lot of energy.